msgProc: Timers

 Returns Type Description

-success boolean True if timer was found and killed, false otherwise
+success boolean True if the timer was found and killed, false otherwise

 wakaPAC.killAllTimers(this.pacId);

 Stops all timers for a component.
-Useful for cleanup when a component is being destroyed or when you need to reset all timer state.
+Useful when a component is being destroyed or when all timer state needs to be reset.

 Parameter Type Description